 The spiritual nurturing of Israel Metropolitan CME evolved under the guidance of Mt.
 Olive CME Church in the Fishtrap Community of Easley, SC.
-Israel CME will celebrate her 128th anniversary on November 21, 2021.
+Israel CME will celebrate her 131st anniversary in 2024.

 A few members of Mt.
 Olive CME Church migrated to Greenville in search of jobs.
 Imbued with the spirit of Christ and a deep faith, they were committed to establishing a house of worship.
 They began fellowshipping in one another’s home.
 In 1893, with God’s blessing of $490, James Miller, Peter Miller, Charles Smith, and Sam Nixon purchased a tract of land on Birnie Street which later became Israel Chapel Colored Methodist Episcopal Church.